black-signature/generator-tsbp_bjt/readme.md

 $ npm webpack-watch
 ```

-This will generate an `app.bundle.js` inside the 'build' folder.
+This will generate an `app.bundle.js` inside the `build` folder.
 The build will get updated automatically as you make changes to the files inside `src` folder.

 ## View the application